Verhütung

 Positive side effects after stopping the pill

 There are also many positive side effects.
 After stopping the pill, many women report that they have improved body awareness, lose weight, perform better at sports, have a higher sex drive, and a lower risk of thrombosis or embolism.
 Probably the most convincing argument for not taking the pill is that your body is no longer being fed with artificial hormones.
 Every woman has to decide for herself whether the pill is a suitable form of contraception for her.
-Switching from the pill to a natural alternative has many positive side effects over the long term.
-Women who have walked this path can no longer imagine going back to hormonal contraceptives.

 The first cycle after stopping the pill